Mohinta2892/catena/README.md

 🛠️ Features:
 - Pytorch implementations of `LSDs` and `Synful`.
 - Exploration of `LSDs` and `Synful` for other task objectives.
-- Containerisation and release of development environments as Dockers.
+- Docker-based containerisation and release of development environments.
 - Style transfer and domain adaptation with Generative AI models.
 - Large scale data analysis over public and local EM datasets.
+- Artefact logging with Weights and Biases.

 ***PLEASE NOTE THIS IS UNDER HEAVY DEVELOPMENT.
 FOLLOW `DEV` BRANCH LINKS BELOW!***